top of page

 I am an intersectional feminist and work from an anti-oppressive lens.
 This means that I will always do my best to take into account all parts of your identity and how society and those in power treat those identities.
 Many of what the medical model of therapy call "diagnoses" are very natural responses to trauma and contending with oppressive, capitalist, colonial systems.
 Anxiety makes sense when we have known so little safety in the world and are being actively oppressed.

-I honor our work as collaborative.
+I honour our work as collaborative.
 There is an inherent power dynamic in therapy.
 I do my best to decrease that felt sense of powerlessness for my clients and truly believe that you are the expert on your lived experience.
 I call our work our work for a reason.
 We are doing it together.

 You are allowed to have boundaries and limits in session.
 I welcome you to say things like: